Determining system Hamiltonian from eigenstate measurements without correlation functions: The value of

 \section{The value of $\beta$}

-It is easy to observe that $\tilde{H}^2$ and $\tilde{H}_{\beta}^2$ have the same eigenstates structure.
-The constant $\beta$ only contribute a constant factor to the magnitude of eigenvalues, i.e., the eigenenergies of the given system.
+It is easy to observe that $\tilde{H}^2$ and $\tilde{H}_{\beta}^2$ have the same eigenstates.
+The constant $\beta$ only contributes a constant factor to the magnitude of eigenvalues, i.e., the eigenenergies of the given system.
 Theoretically, a thermal state tends to the ground state of the given Hamiltonian if and only if the temperature is zero (or, for a numerical algorithm, close to zero), which means $\beta=\frac{1}{kT}$ goes to infinite.
 Numerically, the $\beta$ only needs to be a sufficiently large positive number.

 Let us denote the $i$-th eigenvalue of $\tilde{H}_\beta^2$ as $E_i$ and the energy gaps as $\Delta_i=E_{i+1}-E_{i}$.
 From the definition of $\tilde{H}_\beta^2$, the ground energy $E_g=E_1$ is always 0.
-From our experience, during the optimization process, the eigenenergies, as well as the energy gaps of the Hamiltonian, gets larger.
+As we observed, during the optimization process, the eigenenergies, as well as the energy gaps of the Hamiltonian, gets larger.
 From~\cref{fig:opt_proc}(a), we can see the energy gaps grow as the optimization goes.
 The corresponding $\beta$ is a finite sufficient large number.

-One the other hand, we can also examine the probability of the ground state of $\tilde{H}^2_\beta$ as the iteration goes.
+On the other hand, we can also examine the probability of the ground state of $\tilde{H}^2_\beta$ as the iteration goes.
 This probability can be expressed as